vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-09-simple-twitter-bot-in-perl.md

     anda    you
     ada     exist

-Next register a twitter app, starting [here](https://apps.twitter.com/).
-The complete code of the bot is just few lines of Perl.
+Next step is to register for a twitter app, you can do that by heading over to their [website](https://apps.twitter.com/).
+The complete code for the bot is just a few lines of Perl.
+Trust me, there's nothing better than Perl for this kind of quick and easy hacking.

+The code looks something like this:

 ```perl
 #!/usr/bin/env perl